artfulrobot/uk.artfulrobot.civicrm.iparl/README.md

 - deprecated `hook_civicrm_iparl_webhook_post_process`
 - new Symfony events allow customisation pre-accepting data from iParl, and to allow full customisation of how the queued data is processed.
 - includes filters that remove emojis from names, and reject any webhook that has URLs in the name fields - this is a known spam attack vector, as many set-ups have a thank you email that outputs the name in the thank you email, thereby enabling a spammer to inject their link in your email.
+- If calling the iParl API to get titles of actions (e.g. `https://iparlsetup.com/api/<your_user_id>/actions.xml`) fails (and experience says this can happen not infrequently), or if it's empty (e.g. an admin mistakenly marked a petition not-public which removes it from these API results) then the queued webhook will fail and the queue will be aborted.
+Previously we did this check before failing the first one, however for orgs that don't use one of the action types (petition, action) this could have caused problems.

 ### Version 1.5.0